BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

   - arguments:
     - 2 bytes for the image size of the following image
     - 2 bytes for the image index
     - 1 byte for the image toggle (wether to tell that an image is going to be uploaded or a bitmap.
-Has to be correctlt set for the desired mode, otherwise the upload fails)
+Has to be correctly set for the desired mode, otherwise the upload fails)

 - ### `DATCP`:
   - Description: seems to confirm the image upload, sending the current unix timecode with it